Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests: Background

 \section{Background}

 We start by giving a brief overview of relevant background on cluster algebras.
 For more detailed and general discussion, see \cite{ClustAlg1}, \cite{marsh2013lecture}, and \cite{ClustAlgBook}.
-These definitions are reproduced in a slightly modified form below. \begin{definition} A \emph{quiver} is a directed multigraph with no loops or 2-cycles.
+These definitions are reproduced in a slightly modified form below.
+Throughout this paper, we will be using the notation $[n]$ for the set $\{1,2,\ldots,n\}$ and $[i,j]$ for the set $\{i,i+1,\ldots,j-1,j\}$.

+\begin{definition} A \emph{quiver} is a directed multigraph with no loops or 2-cycles.
 The vertices are labeled with elements of $[m]$.
 A directed edge $(i,j)$ will be denoted $i\to j$.
-A \emph{quiver mutation} of a quiver $Q$ at vertex $j$ is a process, defined as follows, that produces another quiver $\mu_j(Q)$. \begin{enumerate} \item For all pairs of vertices $i,k$ such that $i\to j\to k$, create an arrow $i\to k$. \item Reverse all arrows adjacent to $j$. \item Delete all 2-cycles. \end{enumerate} \end{definition} \begin{definition} Let $\mathcal F = \mathbb C(u_1,\ldots, u_m)$ be the field of rational functions over $\mathbb C$ in $m$ independent variables (this is our \emph{ambient field}).
+A \emph{quiver mutation} of a quiver $Q$ at vertex $j$ is a process, defined as follows, that produces another quiver $\mu_j(Q)$. \begin{enumerate} \item For all pairs of vertices $i,k$ such that $i\to j\to k$, create an arrow $i\to k$. \item Reverse all arrows adjacent to $j$. \item Delete a maximal collection of 2-cycles. \end{enumerate} \end{definition} \begin{definition} Let $\mathcal F = \mathbb C(u_1,\ldots, u_m)$ be the field of rational functions over $\mathbb C$ in $m$ independent variables (this is our \emph{ambient field}).
 A \emph{labeled seed} of geometric type in $\mathcal F$ is a pair $(\tilde{\B{x}}, Q)$ where $\tilde{\B{x}}=(x_1,\ldots, x_m)$ is an algebraically independent generating set of $\mathcal F$ over $\mathbb{C}$ and $Q$ is a quiver on $m$ vertices such that vertices in $[n]$ are called \emph{mutable} and vertices in $[n+1,m]$ are called \emph{frozen}.
 We call $\tilde{\B{x}}$ the labeled \emph{extended cluster} of the seed and $\B{x}=(x_1, \ldots, x_n)$ the \emph{cluster}.
-The elements $x_1, \ldots, x_n$ are the \emph{cluster variables} and the remaining elements $x_{n+1}, \ldots, x_m$ are the \emph{frozen variables}. \end{definition} \begin{definition} A \emph{seed mutation} at index $j\in [n]$ satisfies $\mu_j( (\tilde{\B{x}}, Q)) = (\tilde{\B{x}}', \mu_j(Q))$, where $x_i' = x_i$ if $i\neq j$ and $x_j'$ satisfies the \emph{exchange relation}
+The elements $x_1, \ldots, x_n$ are the \emph{cluster variables} and the remaining elements $x_{n+1}, \ldots, x_m$ are the \emph{frozen variables}.